 Access and Uses.
 For internal uses, Saint Mary's College JLSLC has implemented policies and procedures that restrict access and uses of protected health information based on the specific roles of the members of their workforce.
-These policies and procedures must identify the persons, or classes of persons, in the workforce who need access to protected health information to carry out their duties, the categories of protected health information to which access is needed, and any conditions under which they need the information to do their jobs.
+These policies and procedures must identify the persons, or classes of persons, in the workforce who need access to protected health information to carry out their duties, the categories of protected health information to carry out their duties, the information to do their information to which access is needed, and any conditions under which they need the information to do their jobs.